TheFifthRider/simply-roleplaying-webapp/docs/character/index.md

 ## Inventory

 Your [inventory](equipment.md) is filled with all the stuff you own.
-Anything you can use to accomplish a task is usually a piece of [equipment](equipment.md#equipment) and has [tags](equipment.md#tags) that describe its properties.
+Anything you can use to accomplish a task usually has [tags](equipment.md#tags) that describe its properties.
 Items in your inventory are either equipped or not-- equipped items are usually visible and easy to get to, unequipped items are stored away somewhere on your person.

 ## Companions